eldronzhou/SDPR/README.md

 SDPR -h
 ```

 SDPR provides two functions: (1) estimating and paritioning of the reference LD matrix (2) perform MCMC to estimate the posterior effect sizes for each SNP.
-The example usage is:
+We provide an example usage for the test dataset:

 ```bash
 cd test/